iotaledger/tips/text/0028-ed25519-validation/0028-ed25519-validation.md

 # Drawbacks

 - Allowing non-canonical encodings is a direct contradiction of RFC 8032 and rather unintuitive.
 Furthermore, it introduces alternative encodings for a handful of points on the curve.
 Even though such points will, for all practical purposes, never occur in honest signatures, it still theoretically introduces an external party malleability vector.
-- The cofactor validation is computationally slightly more expensive than the cofactor-less version since it requires a multiplication by 8.
+- The cofactored validation is computationally slightly more expensive than the cofactorless version since it requires a multiplication by 8.

 # Rationale and alternatives

-While the malleability of S poses serious issues and thus, must be prevented, the other two validation criteria, namely non-canonical encodings as well as the cofactor-less validation equation, could be relaxed without introducing attack vectors.
+In the IOTA protocol, the _Transaction ID_ corresponds to the hash over the entire transaction including the actual signature bytes.
+Therefore, it is absolutely crucial that (valid) signatures are not malleable by a public attacker, i.e. that the used Ed25519 variant is strongly-unforgeable.
+Allowing non-canonical point encodings does not introduce the same attack vector.
+As such, both options would lead to valid Ed25519 variants.

 Unfortunately, the Ed25519 `ref10` reference implementation as well as other implementations accept non-canonical points.
 As such, rejecting those inputs now would introduce a breaking change.
 While this might be acceptable for the IOTA protocol itself, since no Ed25519 signatures have been added to the ledger prior to this RFC, other consensus-critical applications require this backward compatibility with previously accepted signatures.
 Due to these considerations, the criterion was included in ZIP-215 to allow a seamless transition for existing consensus-critical contexts.
 This RFC aims to rather follow the existing ZIP-215 specification for compatibility and maintainability than to create a new standard.

-Using the cofactor-less validation poses a similar breaking change since signatures accepted by implementations using the cofactor validation would then be rejected.
-More importantly, however, in order to be able to use the much faster batch verification, the cofactor version is required.
+Using the cofactorless validation poses a similar breaking change since signatures accepted by implementations using the cofactored validation would then be rejected.
+More importantly, however, in order to be able to use the much faster batch verification, the cofactored version is required.